mpearmain/DTO/README.md

 # The Digital Twin for an Organisation

 This repository contains code for generating configuration objects to create digital twins via a component structure.
-It includes a core ComponentSDK and specialized structures for PipelineSDK, MicroserviceSDK, and ThirdPartySDK, which can be utilized as helper SDKs for developers.
+It includes a core ComponentSDK, which serves as the foundational building block for defining and validating components within the digital twin framework.

 ## ComponentSDK

-The ComponentSDK serves as the foundational building block for defining and validating components within the digital twin framework.
-It includes abstract classes for metadata contracts, implementation, and infrastructure, along with validation against JSON schemas.
-This validation process ensures that the metadata, implementation, and infrastructure of a component adhere to the specified schema, providing robust error handling and consistency across components.
+The ComponentSDK provides abstract classes for defining and validating components, such as specification, implementation, and infrastructure.
+These components are validated against JSON schemas, ensuring that they adhere to the specified structure and constraints.

 ### Featured Classes:

-- **MetaDataContract**: Defines the contract for metadata, including ports, data contracts, and other attributes.
-- **Implementation**: Contains the logic specific to the implementation of a component.
-- **Infrastructure**: Describes the infrastructure requirements and configurations for a component.

-## PipelineSDK

-The PipelineSDK extends the ComponentSDK to model data pipelines, providing specific classes and methods for:

-- **ETL Configuration**: Define ETL processes using a fluent API.
-- **Resource Allocation**: Specify CPU, RAM, and other resource requirements.
-- **Job Scheduling**: Schedule jobs for batch or streaming execution.

-## MicroserviceSDK

-The MicroserviceSDK, an extension of the ComponentSDK, allows for the definition and configuration of microservices,
-including:

-- **Endpoint Configuration**: Define HTTP methods, paths, and parameters.
-- **Request/Response Contracts**: Specify contracts for each endpoint.
-- **Deployment Configuration**: Define settings such as scaling, replicas, and environment variables.
+- **SubComponent**: An abstract base class for handling subcomponents.
+It can be extended to handle specific logic for different types of components, such as specification, implementation, and infrastructure.
+It includes methods for dynamically creating setter methods based on a JSON schema, adding and removing attributes, and validating metadata against the schema.

+- **Component**: Represents a complete component, consisting of one or more SubComponents.
+It includes methods for validating subcomponents and generating a combined configuration.

+### JSON Schemas

+The JSON schemas define the structure and validation rules for each subcomponent.
+They are used to dynamically create setter methods and validate the metadata of the subcomponents.
+Example schemas are provided in the `example/simple/pipeline/schemas` directory.

-## ThirdPartySDK
+## Example Usage

-The ThirdPartySDK extends the ComponentSDK to model third-party components, offering classes and methods for:

-- **API Integration**: Define authentication, endpoints, and request/response formats.
-- **Library Configuration**: Specify dependencies and configurations.
-- **External Services**: Configure connections to databases, message brokers, and cloud providers.
+The `example` directory contains examples of how to define and configure components using the ComponentSDK.
+This includes examples for both setter-based configuration (`example_pipeline_setter.py`) and JSON-based configuration (`pipeline_example_JSON.py`).

 ## Getting Started

-Refer to the individual SDK documentation and example code for detailed instructions on defining and configuring components, pipelines, microservices, and third-party integrations.
+Refer to the example code and individual class documentation for detailed instructions on defining and configuring components using the ComponentSDK.

+## Tests

+The `tests` directory contains test cases for the Component and SubComponent classes.
+Run the tests to verify the functionality of the core classes.

 ## Contributing